Image of the Fendahl: Broadcast and reception

 Paul Cornell, Martin Day, and Keith Topping wrote in The Discontinuity Guide (1995) that Image of the Fendahl was "one of the best stabs at outright horror in Doctor Whos history".
 They said it was "possibly one episode too long... but the verve of the production more than makes up for this."
 In The Television Companion (1998), David J. Howe and Stephen James Walker felt that the scripts were "a little vague when it comes to certain details about the Fendahleen" and the Fendahl was "something of a disappointment", but they praised the supporting characters, in particular Daphne Heard's performance, who "plays the role to perfection and is largely responsible for conveying the sense of high tension and anticipation in the latter episodes".
 They considered Image of the Fendahl to be "one of the last truly frightening Doctor Who stories".

 Patrick Mulkern of Radio Times awarded it four stars out of five.
 He considered Chris Boucher's scripts "his strongest for the series" and described the story as "indeed a 'good one', if not quite great, and a highlight of a dodgy season."
 He praised Baker's performance, saying he was "fully engaged with the drama, providing a pleasing balance of gravitas and flippancy" but noted that Leela was "toned down".
 He acknowledged that it is "often cited as the last gasp of the horror sub-genre prevalent in earlier seasons" but added that "punches are pulled" and regarded it as "more like a tale of the supernatural" with "atmospheric night filming and an unusually eerie soundscape."
 Mulkern concluded that it was "a serial that is the sum of its admirable parts" and "one of the least fraught behind the scenes in season 15".
 DVD Talk's John Sinnott gave Image of the Fendahl three and a half out of five stars, praising the atmosphere but noting that the slow start and "rather convoluted story" held it back from being a classic.

 The second episode of this serial attained a 75% score on the Audience Appreciation Index, a record high up to this point.

 Commercial releases

 In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in May 1979.
 The book's cover (painted by John Geary) was once voted as the worst in the series by readers of DWB magazine.

 Home media

 This story was released on VHS in March 1993 and on DVD on 20 April 2009 (1 September 2009 in North America).
 This serial was also released as part of the Doctor Who DVD Files in issue 70 on 7 September 2011.
+In March 2024, the story was released again in an upgraded format for Blu-ray, being included with the other stories from Season 15 in the Doctor Who - The Collection Box Set.